nbdc-datahub/hbcd-docs/docs/instruments/processing/mri-proc.md

 <a class="anchor-link" href="#xcpd" title="Copy link"><i class="fa-solid fa-link"></i></a></span>
 <span class="arrow">▸</span></div>
 <div class="table-collapsible-content">
-<p><b>XCP-D</b> is used for post-processing of Infant fMRIPrep outputs, producing cleaned and parcellated data ready for analysis.
+<p><a href="https://xcp-d.readthedocs.io/en/latest/">XCP-D</a> is used for post-processing of Infant fMRIPrep outputs, producing cleaned and parcellated data ready for analysis.
 Atlases used for parcellation are described under <a href="../mri/#parc">MRI Derivatives: Quickstart Guide</a>.</p>
 <p><b>Anatomical Processing</b><br>
 Native-space T2w images are transformed into standard MNI152NLin6Asym space (1 mm³ resolution).
 Morphometric surfaces (fsLR-space) from Infant fMRIPrep are copied to the XCP-D derivatives and converted to HCP-style midthickness, inflated, and very-inflated surfaces.</p>